 - Speed.
 The aquatic robot can perform select rapid analyses.

 - Coverage.
-The robot may help resource managers monitor for biological threats to waterways across wide geographic areas in shorter periods of time.
+The robot may help resource managers monitor for biological threats to waterways across wide geographic areas in shorter time periods.

 - Cost-savings.
-Automatic sampling, filtering, preservation, and testing is more cost-effective than using manual methods.
+Automatic sampling, filtering, preservation, and testing are more cost-effective than using manual methods.

 As far as we know, these aquatic robots are currently in the research and testing phase, and they have not been deployed on a large scale.

-But even if these robots are ever deployed on a larger scale, you won’t see them swimming through our rivers.
-Because they aren’t underwater robots, they’ll be sitting in cozy cabins along the river banks at USGS streamgage sites.
+Even if they deploy these robots on a larger scale, you won’t see robots swimming through Montana’s rivers.
+They aren’t underwater robots – they sit in cabins along the river banks at USGS streamgage sites.

 The full potential of these aquatic robots remains to be seen.
-Researchers will know their full potential as they continue their testing and development, after which we may see greater deployment, though you probably wouldn’t even notice them on the water, which may be a good thing.
+Researchers will know their full potential as they continue testing and development.
+Even if researchers deploy them at large, you probably wouldn’t even notice them on the water.

 Detecting the Quagga and Zebra mussel with aquatic robots